shubhamchopra/shubhamchopra.github.io/posts/2016-09-22-Haskell-Profiling-Funk-SVD-case-study.markdown

   Productivity  74.3% of total user, 74.5% of total elapsed

 ```
-The optimized run shaved off nearly 50% of both both the total run-time and total memory usage.
+The optimized run shaved off nearly 50% of both the total run-time and total memory usage.

 _All in all, we went from consuming around 650Mb and taking about 20s to using just 12Mb and taking only 7s.
 That is a nearly 15x reduction in memory usage and a 3x speed-up._